abwilf/Non-Standard-Grid/README.md

 This is a repo that allows you to run large scale grid searches on a cluster such as Atlas.
 It is "non-standard" because unlike [Standard-Grid](https://github.com/A2Zadeh/Standard-Grid) (which is fantastic), this allows you to execute any kind of code you need in an sbatch script - including the important `ulimit` command and `singularity exec`.

 At a high level, we want a program that takes in a set of hyperparameters, turns them into a grid search, runs all the different combinations in the grid across the cluster, collates the results, creates a report of the errors, and emails you when it finishes.
 NSG does just that.
 For each set of hyperparameters it creates a folder under a unique hash in results/{hash}, and creates subfolders for each combination's output.
 When it has finished, it writes the results to `csv_reuslts.csv`, along with the hyperparameters `hp.json` and a report of the errors `report.json`.
+As a side bonus, you can include files you'd like to compress into a tar for each HP search for perfect reproducibility later.

 The functionality provided is incorporated to `alex_utils.py`, but is reproduced in `nsg.py` for clarity, in case you'd like to see what's happening under the hood.